Lawrence-Chiappelli/i3-config-files/README.md

 One caveat is that this script assumes you'll be connected via USB tethering.
 The for reason for this is that my wifi adapter lacked driver support at the time.

 If you have USB tethering enabled, but have no internet access, it will simply indicate so with the text "USB tethering".
 This means it recongizes you have USB tethering enabled, but you'll have to take some further action to connect to the internet.
-Hint: check your device's MAC address with `$ ip addr`
+Hint: check your device's MAC address with `$ ip addr`.

 ### Icons

-The following detail the clickable, interactive icons not tied to any scripts:
+The following details the clickable, interactive icons not tied to any scripts:

 #### Yellow up/down arrows